 Administrators are assigned to one or more admin groups.
+These admin groups are predefined in the system for your convenience, as described in the following section.

 From Cisco ISE Release 2.7, use alphanumeric values while creating user accounts in Cisco ISE.